noir-lang/noir/docs/docs/guides/smart_contracts/writing_contracts/storage/notes.md

 Serialization/deserialization of content is used to convert between the Note's variables and a generic array of Field elements.
 The Field type is understood and used by lower level crypographic libraries.
 This is analogous to the encoding/decoding between variables and bytes in solidity.

-For example in ValueNote, the `serialize_content` function simply returns: the value, owner address (as a field) and the note randomness; as an array of Field elements.
+For example in ValueNote, the `serialize_content` function simply returns: the value, nullifying public key hash (as a field) and the note randomness; as an array of Field elements.

 ### Value as a sum of Notes
 We recall that multiple notes are associated with a "slot" (or ID), and so the value of a numerical note (like ValueNote) is the sum of each note's value.